-Will Supreme Court ruling affect businesses offering 'repair and replace' warranties?
+Will Supreme Court ruling have an impact on businesses offering ‘repair and replace’ warranties? - .PDF file.

 The Financial Services Authority (FSA) — now replaced by the FCA — took action against Digital Satellite Warranty Cover Ltd to wind it up ‘in the public interest’.
 It was said that the company was carrying on a regulated activity — specifically that its ‘repair and replace’ warranties were tantamount to contracts of insurance — without FSA authority.
 The FSA said this was in breach of the Financial Services and Markets’ Act 2000 (FSMA 2000).